 Are Any Contract Workers Excluded by the Jones Act?

 Each case is different, and each Jones Act claim has to be considered independently.
-It is possible for an independent contractor to qualify under the Jones Act.
-The burden of proof of an employer-employee relationship is on the seaman.
+An independent contractor can qualify under the Jones Act.
+The seaman bears the burden of proof of an employer-employee relationship.

 One of the main reasons that a contractor may be excluded under the Jones Act is if they work largely independently on the vessel and do not report to a supervisor or manager for direction.
 This indicates a contractor style of working as opposed to employment.